 Mornings larks and night owls make for a fun debate on creativity.
 Which is better?
 What category do the most creative people fall under?
 Of course there’s no right answer, but most people have an idea of when their brains function best.
 However, there are many variables besides time of day when it comes to creative work.

 Do you prefer a quiet studio space or a co-working collective that’s buzzing with activity?
-Would it be beneficial for you to get some midday exercise and wake up your mind, or will several ten minute walks around the block suffice?
-Maybe a great conversation over lunch is the daily inspiration you need.
+Would it be beneficial for you to get some midday exercise, or will several ten minute walks around the block suffice?
+Maybe a great conversation over lunch is the inspiration you need.

 Everyone is different, but it’s absolutely worth the time to run some tests on yourself.
 With so much of our work spent staring at screens, I like to question whether that’s really the best use of time and the way to create something truly amazing.
-At the very least, I like to break up the monotony when I believe atoms trump pixels.
+At the very least, I like to break up the monotony and shift from pixels to atoms.

-I know in the past, a lot of experimentation for me didn’t happen (like everything else in life) out of fear.
-I worked jobs where I knew absence from my desk would make my boss believe I wasn’t doing my job, even when any reasonably intelligent person knows gluing your pleated pants to a chair and fixating on a monitor is hardly an indication of meaningful work.
+I know in the past, experimentation for me didn’t happen (like everything else in life) out of fear.
+I worked jobs where I knew any absence from my desk would have my boss believing I wasn’t doing my job — even when any reasonably intelligent person knows gluing your pleated pants to a chair and fixating on a monitor is hardly an indication of meaningful work.